jessicahattig/jessicahattig/README.md

-- 👋 Hi, I’m @jessicahattig
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jessicahattig/jessicahattig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

 <!-- Header Section -->
-# Hi, I'm @jessicahattig 👋
+# Hi, I'm Jessica 👋

 Full-Stack Developer | Open Source Enthusiast | [LinkedIn](https://www.linkedin.com/in/jessicahattig) |